dedelala/disco/README.md

 ## dedication

 This repository contains some of the best and the worst code I have ever written.
-It is dedicated to my mentor, who helped me grow from someone who can code to a real engineer.
+It is dedicated to my mentor, who helped me grow from a person who can code to an engineer.
 We didn't get enough time together.
 May your goroutines never deadlock in heaven my friend.